-Updated Update Nov.
-13, 2019: Apple has announced that the Mac Pro and Pro Display XDR will be available to buy starting in December.
+Updated Update Dec.
+9, 2019: Apple has announced that the Mac Pro and Pro Display XDR will go on sale tomorrow, but details about shipping are still unknown.

 Apple's new Mac Pro won't be available to buy for several months, but ever since announcing the new workstation desktop and accompanying Pro Display XDR monitor, people are up in arms over an object you might not give much thought.